encodingx/binary/README.md

 # Encode and Decode Binary Formats in Go
+Future iterations of the module would reduce the number of byte slices created during unmarshalling.
 This module wraps the package [`encoding/binary`](https://pkg.go.dev/encoding/binary) of the Go standard library and